In the Hitman franchise, you play a gun for hire, and 47 can indeed be a heartless bastard at times, but you can make him much more so if you want:

-Hitman Blood Money allows many, many ways to kill people.
-A particularly satisfying example from the mission "A New Life" involves using lighter fluid on a grill and waiting for the wife of your target to start it and go up like a Roman candle.
-And by doing so, you orphan 2 kids since you need to kill their dad in that mission, all this happening on the younger one's birthday.
+Also in Blood Money, a particularly satisfying example from the mission "A New Life" involves using lighter fluid on a grill and waiting for the wife of your target to start it and go up like a Roman candle.
+And by doing so, you orphan two kids since you need to kill their dad in that mission, all this happening on the younger one's birthday.

 Metal Gear Solid 3: Snake Eater requires the player to hunt and kill animals for food in order to survive.
 However, it's also possible to use live captured creatures as weapons; for example, throwing live venomous snakes at people — a combination of both cruelty to humans and animals which is often lethal to one of them.